-Parameters ExecutionDayOfMonth : Day of month on which the job runs-1 to 31.
-StartTime StartTime : <commonparameters: -verbose,<br="" cmdlet="" common="" parameters:="" supports="" the="" this="">-Debug, -ErrorAction, -ErrorVariable, and -OutVariable.
-For more information, type: "get-help about_commonparameters"</commonparameters:> Examples New-MonthlySchedule -ExecutionDayOfMonth 1 -StartTime "2009-03-31 12:00:00AM" This command returns weekly job schedule that runs on the first of every month at midnight.
+Parameters ExecutionDayOfMonth Day of month on which the job runs-1 to 31.
+StartTime String>: Job start time. <commonparameters>: This cmdlet supports the common parameters: -Verbose, -Debug, -ErrorAction, -ErrorVariable, and -OutVariable.
+For more information, type: "get-help about_commonparameters"</commonparameters> Examples New-MonthlySchedule -ExecutionDayOfMonth 1 -StartTime "2009-03-31 12:00:00AM" This command returns weekly job schedule that runs on the first of every month at midnight.
 Related links New-Daily Schedule New-WeeklySchedule New-YearlySchedule New-IntervalSchedule